 Progress & Next Steps:

-The Joseph W. Jones Ecological Research Center installed permanent sample plots and collected pre-treatment data.
-Harvesting will occur in the winter of 2017/2018.
-Monitoring will be enhanced by remotely sensed data collected annually by NEON.
+The Jones Center at Ichauway installed permanent sample plots and collected pre-treatment data.
+Harvesting took place in the winter of 2017/2018.
+Monitoring is enhanced by remotely sensed data collected annually by NEON.

 Highlights from Spring 2019